English Language Requirement

 In some cases, other evidence may also be taken into account, such as a degree taken through English, in an English-speaking country.
 Please contact the Admissions Office if you need further information: firstname.lastname@example.org

 For all proficiency tests the results must normally have been issued within two years prior to the start of your course.

-• A minimum score of 90 is required in the Internet based TOEFL (iBT) with a score of at least 20 in the each section.
+A minimum score of 90 is required in the Internet based TOEFL (iBT) with no less than 21 in writing and at least 19 in every other section.

-English language examinations administered by the University of Cambridge: 180+ on Cambridge English scale (with no less than 175 in each skill and use of English) i.e.
+English language examinations administered by the University of Cambridge: 176+ on Cambridge English scale (with no less than 169 in each paper)

 • GCSE English Language at Grade C or above